 Character and Citizenship Education

 Values are taught and caught.
 We create a caring community in a positive environment where values can be explicitly taught, and the school community role models our ENRICH school values.
-Not only is it important for our students to think well and do well, they do good too.
-They serve the community and their nation, having a strong sense of belonging towards Singapore and developing the desire to serve, improve and defend Singapore.
-It is as such that our school’s vision is to nurture Stamfordians of competence and character, who care and contribute.
+Not only is it important for our students to think well and do well, they need to do ‘good’ as well.
+They should grow up with the mindset of service as a member of their community and our nation, having a strong sense of belonging towards Singapore and the desire to serve, improve and defend Singapore.
+It is as such that our school’s vision is ‘A Stamfordian community of learners, contributing to our future’.

-We also build a strong teacher-student relationship in order to know the child and cater to his or her needs.
-We build positive relationships with parents, community partners and other stakeholders to optimise the support we can give our students.
-We do this, because every Stamfordian matters to us.
+At Stamford,we also build a strong teacher-student relationship in order to understand every child and cater to his or her needs.
+Through building positive relationships with parents, community partners and other stakeholders, we optimise this support, because ‘Every Stamfordian Matters’.

 The Character and Citizenship Education (CCE) curriculum aims to impart to our pupils social emotional skills undergirded by values, and to develop them to become responsible citizens of Singapore and of the world.
-The curriculum is delivered through three main avenues: Form Teacher Guidance Period (FTGP), CCE lessons and school-based programmes customised to our pupils’ profiles and needs.
-Both FTGP and CCE lessons explicitly teach pupils values and social emotional competencies.
-School-based programmes include National Education Commemorative Days and Values in Action projects.
+The curriculum is delivered through three main avenues: CCE (FTGP), CCE (MTL) and school-based programmes - customised to our students’ profiles and needs.
+Both CCE(FTGP) and CCE(MTL) lessons explicitly teach pupils values and social emotional competencies.
+School-based approaches include ‘Our Stamford Ways’, National Education Commemorative Days Activities and Values in Action projects.

-FTGP is conducted at all levels once a week.
-At Stamford Primary, form teachers and co-form teachers work together to have “More about You (MY) Time” during FTGP.
+CCE(FTGP) is conducted at all levels once a week.
+At Stamford Primary, form teachers work together to have “More about You (MY) Time” during FTGP.
 This is where they have one-on-one conversations with their class pupils throughout the year, which enhances the teacher-student relationship.
-Interaction activities during FTGP lessons also foster social skills and encourage peer bonding among pupils.
-Education and Career Guidance (ECG) and Cyber Wellness lessons are also embedded within the FTGP curriculum.
+Interaction activities during lessons also foster social skills and encourage peer support and bonding among pupils.
+Education and Career Guidance (ECG), Values in Action planning and Cyber Wellness lessons are also embedded within the CCE(FTGP) curriculum.

 At Primary 5 and 6, specially trained teachers guide our pupils through the “Curious Minds” package, as part of the Growing Years Series, to learn how to manage the various changes and challenges they face at the onset of puberty.
 This package from MOE is designed to underscore the importance of character development and health.
 Topics include the changes involved in puberty, building healthy relationships and the importance of family, attitudes and values towards physical intimacy.
 More details about MOE’s sexuality education can be found here.